TERMS & CONDITIONS OF USE

 10. Intellectual property

-10.1 We are the owner or the licensee of all intellectual property rights in our Platform and the material published on it.
+10.1 We are the owner or the licensee of all intellectual property rights in our Platform and the materials, templates and data published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 10.2 “whatimpact” is an unregistered trademark and is legally protected by the laws of “passing off” and “unfair competition”.
 No rights are granted to Supporters, Recipients or any third parties to reproduce or use our trademark for any purpose without prior written approval.